-When installing laminate flooring, knowing where the floor is going to end may be important here.
+When installing laminate flooring, knowing where the floor is going to end may determine where you will start the installation.

 Lets say your starting on one side of your living room and on the other side you have ceramic tile where your going to end your flooring.
 Your going to want the laminate flooring to be parallel with the ceramic tile, if the laminate runs off at an angle there it can look really bad.